 We encourage our philosophy students to participate in the diverse learning experiences offered at Coastal.
 Our students have had local, national, and international internships, traveled to learn in study abroad programs, and participated in experiential learning courses.
 Additionally, many philosophy courses can be taken online to provide students with flexibility in their academic careers.
 The department and the Jackson Family Center for Ethics and Values host talks by faculty from Coastal and from other universities, which enrich the intellectual experience for students.

 Prepare for advanced study

-Philosophy majors tend to do very well on the placement tests required for graduate programs, and they are well-prepared to do graduate coursework in philosophy, law, medicine, and business.
+Philosophy majors tend to do very well on the placement tests required for graduate programs, and they are well-prepared to do graduate coursework in law, business, and medicine.
 Our students have presented papers at undergraduate conferences, been panelists at campus talks, and worked as tutors in the department.
 (For information on how philosophy students have performed on graduate school admissions tests, see these pages from the APA: LSAT, GRE.)

 Prepare for life beyond the University

 Philosophy majors have the skills, knowledge, and mindset to be active and engaged employees and citizens.
 They are comfortable in challenging situations, and they can creatively and thoughtfully solve problems.
 They are skilled communicators and excellent writers.
 They are guided by reason and by morality.
 Philosophers have what it takes to be successful in all walks of life.

 Sample Four Year Plan